coworking-metz/tickets-backend/README.md

 To use Netatmo features you have to define `NETATMO_CLIENT_ID`, `NETATMO_CLIENT_SECRET` and `NETATMO_ENABLED=1` in your environment (basically you can edit your `.env` file).

 You also need to initialize your configuration with an new refresh token generated from [Netatmo dev dashboard](https://dev.netatmo.com/apps).
+The token must have `read_station` scope.

 :warning: You MUST NOT re-use a refresh token from the production environment since you WILL break the production.